 Application to TCC consists of a phone interview and an in-person interview, followed by an assessment of your reading, writing, and math skills, and an Accuplacer test.
 Acceptance is based on your academic skills, motivation, level of commitment, and family circumstances that permit you to meet attendance requirements.
 There is no fee to apply and the program is free for all accepted students.

-If you are an Adult Basic Education partner, an internal HCC department, or anyone else interested in making a referral to the TCC program, please fill out this form.
+If you are an Adult Basic Education partner, an internal HCC department, or anyone else interested in referring a student to the TCC program, please fill out this form.